When is the best time to visit?

 - Petronas Towers isn’t just a destination for sightseeing during the day.
 From dusk until 10pm the Towers are lit up and the fountain at the bottom reflects the lights of the buildings around.
 It’s extremely popular with families and romantic couples.

 - Batu Caves is easily reached from KL.
 The limestone caves are filled with statues to Hindu deities, as well as five temples.
 Climb 272 steps to reach the largest cave.
 If the effort is too much, take frequent pauses along the way to play with the many monkeys.

 - For shopping or just people-watching, head to Central Market.
 The market is housed in a splendid refurbished building and you can buy any type of souvenir here, especially arts and crafts.
-There are also restaurants and an English pub on the ground floor.
-Take a seat and you’re sure to catch some sort of performance – from a cultural offering on the open air stage, to watching the portrait artists at work…
+There are also restaurants on the ground floor.
+Take a seat and you’re sure to catch some sort of performance – from a cultural offering on the open air stage, to watching the portrait artists at work.

 - You can readily eat a variety of different cuisines in KL.
 Most popular is Malay, Chinese and Indian.
 Malay specialities include satay (skewered, barbecued meat), noodles and rice.
 Much of the food is cooked with lemon grass or kaffir lime leaves.

 - There are lots of gardens and parks within the city, for a walk on a sunny day.
 Try the butterfly park, orchid garden, Kuala Lumpur bird park, hibiscus garden, deer park or the Asean sculpture garden.